Top 5 Emerging Small Business Trends

 small business trends for 2019

 Ever wanted to gaze into a crystal ball and get a glimpse of the topics and trends that will matter to your small business in the year ahead?
-While the future is impossible to predict with complete accuracy, here are five trends experts say you should focus on in 2019.
+While the future is impossible to predict with complete accuracy, here are five trends experts say you should focus on.

 Influencer marketing is getting bigger…while going smaller